bartoszkawa90/carla_athena/README.md

 .
-├── client.def       # Definition file for the CARLA client image ├── server.def       # Definition file for the CARLA server image ├── viz.def          # Definition file for the CARLA Viz image └── README.md        # This instruction file
+├── client.def       # Definition file for the CARLA client image ├── server.def       # Definition file for the CARLA server image ├── carlaviz.def          # Definition file for the CARLA Viz image └── README.md        # This instruction file
 ```